Pictured: Defendants on the day of the appeal (September 26, 2022)

 Investigating:

-Investigative Department of the Directorate of the FSB of Russia for the Primorskiy Region
+Investigative Department of the FSB Directorate of Russia for the Primorye Territory

 Articles of Criminal Code of Russian Federation: